Doerge/yapt/README.md

 of your log-files.

 YAPt aims to be:
-- Work like tail -f.
+- Working like tail -f.
 - Simple.
 - Lightweight.
 - Easily modified to custom needs.